SerendpityZOEY/CSCI-5828-Foundations-of-Software-Engineering/homework01.md

 ### Question4
 ### Define what Brooks means by a silver bullet and reconstruct his argument as to why he believes there is no silver bullet for software engineering.
-Technical developments to make software costs drop as rapidly as computer hardware costs do.
+A silver bullet refers to technical developments to make software costs drop as rapidly as computer hardware costs do.
+In other words, to improve the development by a factor of 10.

-Based on the definition of silver bullet, to improve software development, two arguments must be satisfied.
+Based on the definition of silver bullet, two arguments must be satisfied to support proving the existence of silver bullet:
-- Accidents of software engineering must account for 90% of the overall effort
+- **Accidents** of software engineering must account for the domain part of the overall effort
-- The technique would have to reduce accidental problems to zero.
+- The technique would have to **completely** reduce accidental problems.

 However, Brooks thinks the domainted part of overall effort results from essential difficulties rather than accidental ones.
 Secondly, although we might have such tool that solve current problems, it would bring new problems simultaneously.
+Therefore, Brooks belives there is no silver bullet.

 ### Question5
 ### In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
 Define software engineering and its relationship to computer science; make use of the chemist vs. chemical engineer analogy when answering this question.
 Software engineering is to develop the application of computer programs.
 It usually follows the steps: design, implement, compile, debug and test.
 A software is designed with use cases, UML diagrams, user requirements and so on.
 Then software engineers use software techniques, such as frameworks, tools, programming languages to code the program and debug it so that the program can be implemented.
 Then, they write test cases to to test the program and verification progrmas so that the product can be put into pratical use.
-To apply computer programs to real world usage, software engineers need to consider the budget and efficiency.
-Therefore, they borrow knowledge including algorithms, data structure, frameworks which have been proved by computer scientists.
-Just like chemists think of an idea of converting salt water into drinkable water, computer scientists specialize in different areas think of a well performance machine learning algorithm with high accuracy, an effcient search algorithm, a new distribut system, detection shortcomings of current programming languages or frameworks etc., and develop a new version to improve it.
+To apply computer programs to real world usage, *software engineers need to consider the budget and efficiency*.
+Therefore, they borrow knowledge including *algorithms, data structure, frameworks which have been proved by computer scientists*.

+Just like chemists think of an idea of converting salt water into drinkable water, *computer scientists* specialize in different areas think of a well performance machine learning algorithm with high accuracy, an effcient search algorithm, a new distribut system, detection shortcomings of current programming languages or frameworks etc., and develop a new version to improve it.
 Their work is done after prove their method is correct and applicable.
-Then software engineers pick up what they need from existing methods to build up the real tool or application which can be used by other people in many fields as well as computer science.
+Then *software engineers* pick up what they need from existing methods to build up the real tool or application which can be used by other people in many fields as well as computer science.
 This is just like chemical engineer considers how to implement the conversion and the budgets or potential problems.

 ### Question6
 #### In lecture, we discussed the importance of the following concepts to software engineers: abstractions, conversations, specification, translation, and iteration.
 Define each of these concepts as they are related to software engineering and discuss their importance.
 #### Abstractions
-This is one of the way of software engineers solve problem, they split the whole problem into some smaller problems that is understandable or using abstractions developed by others.
+This is one of the way of software engineers solve problem, they split a high level problem into some smaller problems that is understandable or using abstractions developed by others.

-This is important because usually a general problems is hard to solve within a short time and a simple step, however, it contains several parts which can be solved one by one.
+This is important because usually a general problems is abstract and hard to solve within a short time and a simple step, however, it contains several parts which can be solved one by one.
 For example, the problem of designing a social graph, which can be break down into three detailed parts: a list of user ids and the ids that they follow, a list of user ids and ids that following them and a list of ids and the information objects corresponds to that id.
 This makes solution is clear at a data structure level which can make coding easier.
 By building up these small problems the original problem is solved.

 #### Conversations
 Conversations refers to the interaction between not only the developers but documentations, abstractions and testing cases as well.